A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model: Conclusion

 \section{Conclusion}

-This paper has proposed a finite mixture failure-rate based heterogeneous step-stress accelerated life testing ($h$-SSALT) model for Weibull distributed lifetimes under Type-II censoring.
+This paper has proposed a finite mixture failure-rate based $h$-SSALT model for Weibull distributed lifetimes under Type-II censoring.
 The model extends the exponential heterogeneous SSALT framework of \cite{lu2025} in two important directions: it accommodates non-constant failure-rates through the Weibull shape parameter $\alpha$, which is common to both stress levels and governs the aging behaviour of the test units, and it operates under the failure-rate based model of \cite{kateri2015} rather than the cumulative exposure model.
 The mixture structure at the second stress level captures latent heterogeneity that is invisible at the first stress level and emerges only after the stress is elevated, a pattern commonly observed in industrial reliability testing.
+Interval estimation is presented based on Louis' missing information identity (\citep{louis1982finding}), and the use of log and logit transformations ensures that the resulting confidence intervals naturally respect the positivity and boundedness constraints on the model parameters.

 Parameter estimation is carried out through an EM algorithm that treats the unobserved group membership indicators as latent variables, yielding closed-form updates for $\lambda_1$, $\lambda_{2j}$, and $\pi_j$, with only the shared shape parameter $\alpha$ requiring a one-dimensional numerical solve at each iteration.
 The simulation study confirms that the EM-based MLEs are consistent and that estimation precision improves steadily with sample size across all parameters.
 The mixture proportion $\hat{\pi}$, which directly quantifies the fraction of production units belonging to the weaker subgroup, converges reliably already at moderate sample sizes, providing actionable information for burn-in testing and quality screening decisions.
+The transformed confidence intervals achieve coverage probabilities close to the nominal level throughout, with the intervals for $\lambda_1$ and $\pi$ performing best and those for $\lambda_{22}$ expectedly wider at small censored sample sizes given the high variability of the long-lived subgroup estimates.

 The quantile-based comparison with the homogeneous SSALT model reveals a consistent and practically important finding: ignoring population heterogeneity leads to systematic overestimation of upper lifetime quantiles and systematic underestimation of early failure quantiles, with neither bias vanishing as the sample size grows.
 The misspecification is most damaging at the early failure quantiles $q \in \{0.01, 0.05, 0.10\}$, where the SSALT model underestimates the true quantile by approximately 50\% even at $n = 100$.
 For engineers setting warranty periods or certifying safety-critical components, this represents a serious risk of overestimating product reliability at early times.
 The $h$-SSALT model eliminates this bias and produces well-centred estimates across all quantile levels and sample sizes considered.